jaytlang/wat/README.md

 wait, you're actually interested in running this thing?!

-make sure you have the ncurses library installed, as well as the wiiuselibrary for wiimote support. both of these are pretty easy to find - what's harder is a stock Nintendo Wiimote or a third party one with all necessary protocols implemented. manufacturers cut corners so I recommend the former.
+make sure you have the ncurses library installed, as well as the wiiuse library for wiimote support. both of these are pretty easy to find - what's harder is a stock Nintendo Wiimote or a third party one with all necessary protocols implemented. manufacturers cut corners so I recommend the former.

 once you have everything on hand...